Food Safety Supervisor

 A food safety supervisor requires training based on the food sector that they are working in.
 Competency codes and titles are set by the National Quality Council and may change.
 Contact Council’s Environmental Health team at enquiries@douglas.qld.gov.au for more information.

-Note: Enforcement of Food Standards Code, Standard 3.2.2A, will commence from December 2023.
+Note: Enforcement of Food Standards Code, Standard 3.2.2A, commenced on the 8th December 2023.

-Once you have completed a Food Safety Supervisor course, the training provider will send you a certificate which you are required to forward to Council for their records and a copy of this certificate should be kept at the premises.
-A copy of your FSS certificate must be provided to Council by the 8th of December 2023.
+Once you have completed a Food Safety Supervisor course, the training provider will send you a certificate which you are required to forward to Council for their records.
+A copy of this certificate must also be retained at your premises, including your fixed premises, your temporary food stall or your mobile food van.
+This must be made available to an authorised person at any time upon request.